Talk to a Lawyer

 What Are Covenants, Conditions & Restrictions (CC&Rs) in HOAs?

-If you live in a house that's part of a homeowners' association, you'll be subject to the rules in the Declaration of Covenants, Conditions, and Restrictions.
+If you live in a community with a homeowners' association, you must comply with the rules set out in the Declaration of Covenants, Conditions, and Restrictions.

 I'm Behind in HOA Dues.
 Can I Negotiate With the HOA to Catch Up?